slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I’m better than everybody and therefore deserve special treatment.
 - I’m worse than everybody and therefore deserve special treatment.

-> *'Don’t be so humble - you are not that great.' -- Golda Meir*
+> *"Don’t be so humble - you are not that great."
+-- Golda Meir*